The University’s Writing Style: An Important Part of Its Identity

 In the past several years, however, there has increasingly been a blurring of the lines between journalism and marketing communications, both in the world at large and at Pitt.
 In an effort to better reflect how language is actually being used within the University community and among our higher education peers, this third edition of the University of Pittsburgh Writing Style Manual has been revised to more closely align with the recommendations outlined in the Associated Press Stylebook.
 Because this reference does not address all style questions that may be raised in an academic environment, we continue to recommend that users refer to The Chicago Manual of Style, 17th Edition, for matters of style and usage not addressed in the Associated Press Stylebook or in this style manual.

-This University of Pittsburgh Writing Style Manual is a comprehensive road map to the style guidelines adopted by the University of Pittsburgh.
-This manual is a compilation of exceptions and clarifications to The Chicago Manual of Style common to written communications at Pitt.
-It has been prepared for the use of all who write University promotional materials—such as brochures, bulletins, newsletters, posters, articles, and flyers—and write for Web sites that will carry the University of Pittsburgh’s name.
+This style manual is a comprehensive road map to the style guidelines adopted by the University of Pittsburgh.
+Within these guidelines are exceptions to and clarifications of style conventions listed in the Associated Press Stylebook and The Chicago Manual of Style that are common to written communications at Pitt.
+It has been prepared for the use of all who write University promotional materials (brochures, magazines, newsletters, flyers, posters, etc.) and for websites that will carry the University’s name.

-For general matters of spelling, the recommended dictionary is Merriam-Webster’s Collegiate Dictionary, 11th Edition.
-This is also the reference that The Chicago Manual of Style recommends.
-If two or more spellings are given, the first is the one preferred for University publications.
+In addition to serving as the basis for a consistent writing style, this manual also provides a handy reference guide to some common spellings, abbreviations and punctuation.
+For general matters of spelling, the recommended dictionary is the Merriam-Webster online dictionary.
+If two or more accepted spellings are given, the first is the one preferred for University publications.